 It did get better – and I’m so glad I stuck with breastfeeding but there’s no point pretending the first few weeks were easy.
 They were not.

 If you’re having a hard time with early breastfeeding, sorting your latch and trying different positions might help.
-Read this post full of useful tips for beginning breastfeeding to find out how.

 3. Yes, it’s sore down there.

 The bathroom is not my favourite place after I have a baby.

 Going to the bathroom means a couple of minutes of well-deserved peace and quiet with no baby in your arms.
 Well, unless you’re home alone and she’s crying and you have to take her with you.